-3. Select test cases for Regression testing in areas with frequent bugs/defects
+3. Select test cases in the areas with frequent bugs/defects

 Tester has to select the test cases in the areas where there are frequent bugs or defects.
 There might be some areas in the software which usually fail even with a small coding change.
 There are more chances of getting multiple issues in these areas.

-4. Select test cases for Regression testing of the areas which are visible to the user
+4. Select test cases for the areas which are visible to the user

 The issue is low in severity but has high priority from a user’s point of view.
 The tester has to select the test cases at the areas which are visible to the user.

 Integration testing is a type of software testing in which individual software modules are combined and they are tested in a group.
 Suppose there is 1 application that has 2 modules which are integrated in a way that module 2 uses data of module 1.

 Now, whenever there is any update in the data of module 1, the data of module 2 doesn’t get updated.